 VAT system

-Bosnia and Herzegovina has a unified VAT system that replaces sales taxes at the entity level.
-The indirect tax authority is responsible for calculating and collecting VAT.
-The VAT rate is 17 per cent and it applies to most goods and services.
-The VAT paid by companies on their purchases is deducted from the VAT charged on the provision of goods and services, so that companies only pay the difference between the VAT collected and the VAT paid.
-Final consumers in the supply chain bear the full cost of VAT.
+Bosnia and Herzegovina maintains a single VAT system replacing sales taxes imposed at the entity level.
+The collection and calculation of VAT is the responsibility of the indirect tax authority.
+At this time, it is at a rate of 17 per cent on nearly all types of goods and services.
+The VAT paid by companies on their purchases is deducted from the VAT charged on provision of goods and services, in order for companies only to pay the difference between the VAT collected and the VAT paid.
+VAT is fully borne by the final consumer in the supply chain.

-Most goods and services are subject to VAT, but there are exemptions and special schemes for small companies, farmers, travel agencies, suppliers of second-hand goods, art and antiques, and goods sold at public auctions.
-Some activities are exempt from VAT, including postal services, medical and educational services, social welfare and sports services, and financial and money services.
+Most goods and services are liable to VAT, but there are also exemptions and special schemes for small companies, farmers, travel agents, suppliers of second-hand goods, works of art and antiques, and goods sold at public auctions.
+Activities that are exempt include: post, medical and educational services; social welfare and sporting activities; and financial and monetary services.

 Taxes in Bulgaria 2024